bifurcationkit/BifurcationKitDocs.jl/docs/src/periodicOrbitCollocation.md

 ## Mesh adaptation

 The goal of this method[^Russell] is to adapt the mesh $\tau_i$ in order to minimize the error.
-It is particularly helpful near homoclinic solutions where the period diverge.
+It is particularly helpful near homoclinic solutions where the period diverges.
 It can also be useful in order to use a smaller $N_{tst}$.

 ## Encoding of the functional